The Krka National Park includes several locations of extremely preserved nature alongside the Krka River.

 The island is famous for its Franciscan monastery featuring library with numerous cultural values.

 Roški Slap waterfall

-The next destination of National Park to visit is Roški Slap.
+The next destination to visit is Roški Slap.
 There are two ways of getting to Roški slap: by car and boat line.
 Car ride from Skradinski Buk to Roski Slap lasts 60 minutes and includes narrow road.
-That's why I recommend taking a boat tour from Visovac or Skradinski Buk to Roški Slap.
+That's why I recommend taking a boat tour from Visovac or Skradinski Buk..

 Roški Waterfall is the sixth waterfall of the river Krka.
 Apart from the waterfall, there are beautiful seabed caves in this Park location.
-There is a walking trail with wonderful views just near waterfall.
+Furthermore, there is a walking trail with wonderful views.

-For those who like hiking, there is also a hiking trail to the viewpoint from which the canyon of the river Krka can be seen.
-That place also features the best viewpoint of the Roški slap.
-Hiking is only possible with good weather conditions and suitable equipment.
+For those who like hiking, there is a hiking trail to the viewpoint featuring panoramic view of Krka canyon.
+Hiking is only feasible with suitable equipment and during good weather conditions.